cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/04-root-and-cpp-fill-a-histogram.md

 ~~~
 {: .language-bash}

 Into this file, we'll add some lines at some key spots.
+Again, use your favourite editor on your local computer.
 For now, we'll go through those lines
 of code individually, and then show you the completed file at the end to see where they went.

 First we need to include the header file for the ROOT [TH1F](https://root.cern.ch/doc/master/classTH1F.html) class.